A Guide To Private School Scholarships and Bursaries

 Traditionally, scholarships are awarded to students based on their ability and performance.
 This could be in a number of areas: academics, art, music, dance, sport, choir or drama.
 Bursaries, on the other hand, are awarded on the basis of financial need, and are normally given to families after an assessment of their income, assets and outgoings.
 Some schools, such as Godolphin and Latymer, do their own means testing and calculations, whilst others outsource to third-party organisations.

 Over the last 10 years there has been a general shift away from scholarships, with more money reserved for bursaries instead, no doubt as a result of a growing need to increase access and diversity.
-Scholarships now generally attract a very modest reduction in school fees; even a King’s Scholarship from Eton is only worth 10% of the fees, whereas there are 75 boys at Eton now on full bursaries.
+Scholarships now generally attract a very modest reduction in school fees; even a King’s Scholarship from Eton is only worth 10% of the fees, whereas there are 250 boys at Eton receiving financial assistance, including 75 on full bursaries.

 Some schools also offer very specialist scholarships and bursaries, and so it is worth doing your homework.
 For example, Eltham College in south London offers a 50% reduction in fees to the children of ‘chemists, travelling salesman and grocers’, whilst Lanthallan School near Dundee has scholarships for children with an interest in ‘bagpipes or marching drums.’